Maximilian Günther: 2021–22 season

-Maserati MSG Racing (2023–)
+Maserati MSG Racing (2023–2024)

 2022–23 season

 Günther switched to Maserati MSG Racing for the 2022–23 season, partnering Edoardo Mortara in a seat vacated by Nyck de Vries' decision to switch to the AlphaTauri team in F1.
 His campaign started out disappointingly, as an eleventh place in Mexico City was followed by a crash in qualifying for the first race in Diriyah, after which the car could not be repaired in time for the race.
+He qualified fifth at the Hyderabad ePrix after he was boxed in by the colliding two Jaguar cars.
+More disappointment followed in Cape Town as he crashed out of the race on lap 21 after starting second.
+He finally broke his points duck during the first race at the Berlin ePrix, where a last-corner overtake on Sébastien Buemi earned him a place on the rostrum.
+He finished sixth the following day having started from 21st, before retiring at Monaco as a result of a collision with Dan Ticktum.